BenedTj/MyWalletRecord/README.md

 4. Converting a normal user account to a supervisor account
 5. Profile pages for each user
 6. Graphing financial records
+7. Telegram Chatbot to input records more conveniently

 # Dependencies
 Dependencies this project relies on that are not included as built-in Python packages are Django and Bootstrap 5.
 For further information, **requirements.txt** can be consulted.